 Many, many moons ago (mid-80s) when N5UWY was in paramedic school, his instructor for the ACLS portion would go off on tangents and always referred to those tangents as “cultural enrichment”.
 Mostly those tangents were relevant but not always.
-When W5JA and N5UWY were teaching a license class back a couple years ago, the latter started highlighting questions that had come up in class with answers expanded as necessary.
+When W5JA and N5UWY were teaching a license class several years ago, the latter started highlighting questions that had come up in class with answers expanded as necessary.
 He plans to do the same this year; consider this “cultural enrichment”.
 Watch for and icons.

 Countries – what do they mean in amateur radio?
 Well, it’s a little different than what the United Nations considers a “country”.
 Not only are actual political countries considered but also, let’s call it “degree of difficulty”.
 So not only does the United States of America count as a country but so do Alaska and Hawai’i.
 This scoring system was devised, believe it or not, in the 1930s.
 Clinton B DeSoto, Assistant to the Secretary, ARRL, wrote an article describing his proposal in the October 1935 number of QST.
 The ARRL has the article online.
 The current list of ARRL-recognized “DXCC Entities” is online as well.

 19″ is 2 meters?
 What did Mark say???
 Here’s the math.
 The “2 meter band” runs from 144 to 148 MHz.
 If you do the math to calculate the wavelength (this is repeated further down) you will find that 144 MHz has a wavelength of 2.082 m and 148 Mhz has a wavelength of 2.026 m.
 Now, a common vertical antenna is 1/4 of a wavelength (or λ) long.
 One fourth of 2 meters is 50 cm (or 0.5 m).
 And how long is that 50 cm in inches?
 Yep, 19.6″.
 So he’s not crazy.